singhcse/myblog/about.md

 #### What interests you?

 Over the last few years I've developed an interest in problem-solving,optimization,machine learning.
-I have participated in some challenges about which you can read on the blog.Travelling excits me alot.
+I have participated in some challenges about which you can read on the blog.Travelling excites me alot.

 #### That's nice, but what are your interests outside of work?